ddarmon/sfinsc-day1/README.md

 ## Network Analysis with igraph &mdash; Network Analysis in a Scripting Environment

 Gephi is a great tool for visualizing and analyzing a network.
-If you are familiar with a scripting langauge (R, Python, Matlab, Octave, Julia, etc.), a great place to get started is with [igraph](http://igraph.org/r/). igraph provides a lot of the same functionality as gephi, but in a scripting environment that makes automating network analysis a snap.
+If you are familiar with a scripting langauge (R, Python, Matlab, Octave, Julia, etc.), a great place to get started is with [igraph](http://igraph.org/r/). igraph provides a lot of the same functionality as Gephi, but in a scripting environment that makes automating network analysis a snap.

 Let's use igraph to rerun some of the analyses we did in gephi with the IMDB network.